miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 sudo apt-get install -y oracle-java8-set-default
 ```

-Verification of Java installacion can be done by typing `java -version`.
+Verification of a successful Java installacion can be done by typing `java -version` in the console.
 The output must be something like this:
 ```bash
 java version "1.8.0_144"
 Java(TM) SE Runtime Environment (build 1.8.0_144-b01)